thautwarm/Quick-Backend/README.md

 POSTER PDF: `final.pdf` in the project root directory.

+You're expected to use `stack install .` to build this project and install it.

 This repo provides 3 solid implementations, for Python, Julia, and Ruby.

 Check following files in the root directory: